DoctorHayes/CSU-Senior-Project/docs/Defense.md

 </p>
 <p>
 Rationale:<br/>
-&emsp; However the settings page is implemented in this extension, it too should be able to appeal to users aesthetic preferences.
-This is especially the case for if it appears on the new tab page itself rather than a separate menu page since it could otherwise clash with the new tab's customized aesthetics.
+&emsp; However the settings page is implemented in this extension, it too should be able to appeal to users' aesthetic preferences.
+This is especially true if it appears on the new tab page itself rather than a separate menu page since it could otherwise clash with the new tab's customized aesthetics.
 </p>
 <p>
 Fit Criterion:<br/>